Amar1729/homebrew-formulae/README.md

   - doesn't bundle a .app, so can't be added as a Cask
 - [libguestfs](http://libguestfs.org/), a library for editing VM disk images
   - should be added to homebrew after some options are tested/removed
+- automake-1.15, (autotools)
+  - this version was a build dep for older versions of libguestfs
 - [matterhorn](https://github.com/matterhorn-chat/matterhorn) terminal mattermost client
   - i don't feel like building it from source right now